Quick Start: How to Use AVAnnotate

 Step 3: Add an Event

-Select + Add and input information about the new event, including the event Label.
-For the AV file includeItem Type (Audio or Video) AV label URL and Duration.
-Description and Citation are optional fields.
+Select + Create under the + Add menu on the Data Manager page and input information about the new event, including the event Label.
+For the AV file, include AV Type (Audio or Video), Label, URL, and Duration.
+Description, Citation, and Rights Statement are optional fields.
 AVAnnotate can reference AV and images through URLs or IIIF manifests.
-(Note: AVAnnotate does not store AV or image files.)
+Events can also be imported via Import under the + Add menu on the Data Manager page.
+See here for more on importing events.

 Step 4: Add annotations and timestamps

-Annotations and timestamps are user-created and correspond to a point or range in the audio or video.
+Annotations and Timestamps are user-created and correspond to a point or range in the audio or video.
 Annotations contain information about the audio and video that might include a transcript; captions; information about formal features of the media, like shot sequence, volume, or lighting; historical or cultural context; environmental noises such as fans or car horns; or information about conceptual notes or themes.
 For more information, see Annotations.

 Step 5: Add tags and tag groups

-“Tags” are labels or index terms used in the published project to organize and discover topics in the annotations.
+Tags are labels or index terms used in the published project to organize and discover topics in the annotations.
 Tag groups are used to organize the tags.
 For more information, see Tags.

 Step 6: Customize pages to build context